goschtl/zope/zope2book/trunk/source/Preface.rst

     This chapter introduces *acquisition*, which is Zope's mechanism for sharing site behavior and content.

-8. Basic DTML

-    This chapter introduces *DTML*, Zope's tag-based scripting language.
-You'll learn DTML syntax, its basic tags, and how to use DTML templates and scripting facilities.
-After reading this chapter,
-    you'll be able to create dynamic web pages.

-9. Using Zope Page Templates
+8. Using Zope Page Templates

     This chapter introduces *Zope Page Templates*, another Zope tool used to create dynamic web pages.
 You will learn about basic template statements that let you insert dynamic content, and how to create and edit page templates.

-10. Creating Basic Zope Applications
+9. Creating Basic Zope Applications

     This chapter presents several real-world
     examples of building a Zope application.
 You'll learn how to use basic Zope objects and how they can work together to form basic applications.

-11. Users and Security
+10. Users and Security

     This chapter looks at how Zope handles users, authentication, authorization, and other security-related matters.

-12. Advanced DTML

-    This chapter takes a closer look at DTML.
-You'll learn about DTML security, the tricky issue of how variables are looked up in DTML, advanced use of basic tags, and the myriad of special purpose tags.

-13. Advanced Page Templates
+11. Advanced Page Templates

     This chapter goes into more depth with Zope Page Templates.
-You will learn all about template statements, expression
-    types, and macros, which let you reuse presentation elements.
+You will learn all about template statements, expression types, and macros, which let you reuse presentation elements.

-14. Advanced Zope Scripting
+12. Advanced Zope Scripting

-    This chapter covers scripting Zope with Python and Perl.
-You will learn how to write business logic in Zope using tools more powerful than DTML, about the idea of *scripts* in Zope, and about Python and Perl-based scripts.
-This chapter shows you how to add industrial-strength scripting to your site.
+    This chapter covers scripting Zope with Python.
+You will learn how to write business logic in Zope using tools more powerful than TAL, about the idea of *scripts* in Zope, and about Scripts (Python).

-17. Zope Services
+13. Zope Services

     This chapter covers Zope objects that are considered "services," which don't readily fit into any of the basic "content," "presentation," or "logic" object groups.

-15. Searching and Categorizing Content
+14. Searching and Categorizing Content

     This chapter shows you how to index and search objects with Zope's built-in search engine: the *Catalog*.
 You'll learn about